VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 Step 1 - Install the lastest debian image [from here](https://beagleboard.org/latest-images).

-Note: The Probot Project is working on a BeagleBone Black with debian 8.2 (jessie).
+Note: The Probot Project is working on a BeagleBone Black with debian 9.2 (jessie) and kernel 4.9.49-ti-xenomai-r58.

 Step 2 - The HDMI port causes interference on the functioning of the USB port and some Encoders GPIO's.
-To disable it, remove the # in front of the cape_disable command on the /boot/uEnv.txt so it looks like:
+To disable it, add the following line on the top of the /boot/uEnv.txt:

-    ##Disable HDMI
-    cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN
+	disable_uboot_overlay_video=1

+and change

+    	cape_disable=bone_capemgr.disable_partno=
+to

+	cape_disable=bone_capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

+Step 2.1 - In order to get the Encoders working, we have to enable the universal cape.
+For that, on the /boot/uEnv.txt, change the following lines:

+	cmdline=coherent_pool=1M net.ifnames=0 quiet

+to

+	cmdline=coherent_pool=1M net.ifnames=0 quiet cape_universal=enable

+and

+	cape_enable=bone_capemgr.enable_partno=
+to

+	cape_enable=bone_capemgr.enable_partno=cape_universala

 Step 3 - Use git clone to download the ProBot's files.